Skip to Content

 Tressa Jamil

-Juicy chicken and fork-tender potatoes stew in fragrant tomato-based broth to make Sudado de Pollo; the soothing Columbian chicken stew simmers on low heat for 30 minutes, then it's ready to eat!
+Juicy chicken and fork-tender potatoes stew in fragrant tomato-based broth to make sudado de pollo, a soothing and easy to make Columbian stew.

 Prep Time 10 minutes